-146 We propose a two-stage anomaly detection mechanism to identify and filter out malicious local 147 models on the server.
-This mechanism is executed at each FL round after the server collects local 148 models from the clients.
-The server first performs a cross-round check that leverages some cache, 149 which we call reference models, to assess the likelihood of the presence of any malicious clients.
-150 Note that at this stage, the server does not remove any local models.
-If potentially malicious clients are detected, the server subsequently conducts a cross-client detection to analyze each local model 151 and assess its degree of evilness.
-Based on this evaluation, the server identifies and excludes the 152 malicious models from aggregation.
-153
+Our mechanism is executed at each FL round after the server collects local models from the clients.
+The server first performs a cross-round check that leverages some cache, which we call reference models, to assess the likelihood of the presence of any malicious clients.
+Note that at this stage, the server does not remove any local models.
+If potentially malicious clients are detected, the server subsequently conducts a cross-client detection to analyze each local model and assess its degree of evilness.
+Based on this evaluation, the server identifies and excludes the malicious models from aggregation.